Wentao-Ni/Robotics-Final-Project/README.md

 Claude Code was used for bug-fixing and for generating library-specific syntax throughout this project.
 Especially for formatting the face embedding dictionary before pickling, the conditions of the face detection guard in the save_face_async function.
 Claude was also used to suggest ways to improve the formatting of this README.md.

 ## Note
-Obstacle avoidance movement is commented out (left in to show effort); the robot detects obstacles but stops rather than driving around them.
+Obstacle avoidance movement is commented out (left in to show effort); the robot detects obstacles but stops after driving around them rather than returning to the orignal path.